cvkem/async_bridge/README.md

 2. Shows how async_bridge::run_async operates well in an synchronous context, where asymc-bridge start the Tokio only once and only when needed
 3. An example of a program that spawns asynchronous tasks in a synchronous program and later checks if the results are available.
 This can be used for example to interact with AWS-S3 as the primary library for that is asynchronous (which is the natural fit for this usecase).

+The examples 1 and 2 also show that the async runtime is not visible when you run code on a thread that has been spawned.
+So the async runtime is only visible on the thread were it was started, and on the threads that of thee threadpool of that runtime (in case of a multi-threaded runtime).